 A further example of poet in transition: a father and his child witness a special natural phenomenon; the experience provides him with an example of ‘change’ and with it a snippet of wisdom to be stored for the future.

-As in silence they approach an emblematic Irish pump, long since disused (in the long grass); the child knows not to speak.
+As they approach an emblematic Irish pump, long since replaced by mains water (in the long grass); the child knows not to speak (in silence).

-The father belongs to the generation that installed the pump; he can ‘hear’ the bite of the spade that sank it, recall the mood of the stonemason as he embedded the pump: the slithering and grumble/ as the mason mixed his mortar.
-He pictures the women coming with white buckets, resembling birds with flashes on their ruffled wings.
+The father belongs to the generation that installed the pump; he can still ‘hear’ the shaft being constructed (bite of the spade that sank it), recall the mood of the stonemason as he embedded the pump (the slithering and grumble as the mason mixed his mortar).
+He pictures the aftermath of readily available drinking water (women coming with white buckets) female water-carriers resembling birds (flashes on their ruffled wings).

-He instinctively recognises there is something there: the minimal sound (clink) made as the cast-iron rims of the lid are removed excites a response from within the pump: something stirred in its mouth; the ‘something’ is identified: I had a bird’s eye view of a bird.
+The father figure instinctively knows there is a pleasure awaiting discovery: the minimal sound (clink) made as the cast-iron rims of the lid are removed excites a response from within the pump (something stirred in its mouth); the ‘something’ is identified (I had a bird’s eye view of a bird).

-The scene is fleshed out: the bird’s colouring (finch-green, speckly white), its particular reason for being there (nesting), the sudden shock that has disturbed its calm (suffering the light).
+The creature is fleshed out: its colouring (finch-green, speckly white), its particular reason for being there (nesting), the unwelcome shock that has disturbed its calm (suffering the light).

-Seeking to restore the bird’s sense of security the father roofed the citadel; the child eager to take her turn discovers that the bird had gone, leaving a single egg, pebbly white.
-The creature hides now in the rusted bend of the spout where, tail feathers splayed, it sat tight.
+The father seeks to to restore the bird’s sense of home and security (roofed the citadel) … the child eager to take her turn discovers that the bird has gone (single egg, pebbly white).Yet it can still be seen (in the rusted bend of the spout) given away (tail feathers splayed) but standing its ground (sat tight).

 - Heaney talked about it with DOD in answer to a question concerning the family’s move from Glanmore to Dublin and the urban upbringing to which this would expose his children: It did sadden me a bit, but there were compensations ( ) that reference to the empty city didn’t come from my own sense of what their future was going to be like.
 It’s an image from the I Ching, the book of changes ( ) (‘Change’) could signify the illusory nature of conquest or triumph: you take the citadel or town only to find there’s nothing there (p255);